diofant/diofant/docs/release/notes-0.16.rst

 * :sympyissue:`27298`: Wrong result when integrating Legendre Polynomial (missing case distinction)
 * :sympyissue:`27300`: Wrong result for an integral over complex exponential with a Diracdelta function
 * :sympyissue:`27551`: Invalid limit
+* :sympyissue:`27624`: sympy takes so long to solve a solvable system of polynomial equations symbolically